philipnilsson/teki/README.md

 reverse :: (pattern : string) => (dict: Dict) => string
 ```

-Use a dictionary to reverse parse it back into a URL according to the
+Use a dictionary to reverse-parse it back into a URL using the
 specified pattern.

-This function will throw an `Error` when the dictionary has missing
+This function will **throw** if the dictionary has missing parameters
-parameters.
+that are specified in the pattern.

 This function is *curried* so that its faster on repeated usages.